weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

   </TabItem>
 </Tabs>

-This makes it easier to understand and use.
-Additionally, some parameters typed (e.g. `MetadataQuery`) which makes it easier to use and reduces errors.
+Additionally, many arguments are now constructed using helper classes (e.g. `MetadataQuery` or `Filter`) which makes it easier to use and reduces errors through IDE assistance and static analysis.

 ## How to migrate your code